Modern Slavery and Human Trafficking Statement

 Organisation Structure and Supply Chain

-Leek United Building Society has 12 branches and 2 agencies and employs approximately 200 staff across its branch network and head office sites.
+Leek United Building Society has 12 branches and employs approximately 200 staff across its branch network and customer service centre sites.
 The Society, like all mutual organisations, exists and functions for the benefit of its members.
 With the right cultural values embedded throughout, all staff are committed to putting customers first and to ensuring customers are at the heart of all they do.
 The Society’s financial year end date is 31 December.

 The financial services industry does not carry a high risk exposure to modern day slavery and the Society is not part of a supply chain.
 However, in delivering its services, the Society undertakes due diligence on its key third party suppliers to ensure their policies and practices are compliant with legislations and aligned to the Society’s expectations.